Yulia-C/Yulia-C/README.md

 ## 🚀 About Me
 I’m a **curious and creative full stack developer** who loves bringing concepts to life through elegant and efficient web applications.
 I enjoy working across the stack — from building intuitive, responsive interfaces to designing reliable server-side logic that scales.

-- ✨ Crafting clean, maintainable, and well-tested code
-- ⚙️ Building dynamic web apps with **React**, **Node.js**, and **MongoDB**
-- 🌱 Constantly exploring new tools and best practices in modern web development

 ---

 ## 🎯 Focus Areas